RaphaelIT7/gmod-holylib/README.md

 \- Allow one to create/copy a bf_read at any time.
 \- Look into NW System to possibly replace it with a better version.
 \- Try to fix that one complex NW2 bug.
 NOTE: It's related to baseline updates (Entity Creation/Deletion)
+\- Add a way to get all strings of a stringtable.

 # The Navigator
 [Modules](https://github.com/RaphaelIT7/gmod-holylib#modules)